-- Discover which actions steps you must take today.
+- Discover which action steps you must take today.

 Surprisingly, early retirement is not that hard.

 Also, the title claimed “anyone” can do it so the strategy has to be repeatable and predictable.
 We're talking science—not random luck.